jadrianes/jadrianes/README.md

 # 💫 About Me:
-🔭 I’m currently working as translator<br>👯 I’m looking to collaborate on new apps<br>🤝 I’m looking for help with updates<br>🌱 I’m currently learning Italian, French and CSS<br>💬 Ask me about anything<br>⚡ Fun fact I am addited to new courses
+🔭 I’m currently working as translator<br>🤝 I’m looking for help with updates<br>🌱 I’m currently learning Typescript and Playright<br>💬 Ask me about anything<br>⚡ Fun fact I am addited to new courses

 ## 🌐 Socials: